KSP-KOS/KOS/_sources/language/variables.txt

     run MYPROG(1,2).         // prints "1, 2, 0, cheese".
     run MYPROG(1,2,3).       // prints "1, 2, 3, cheese".
     run MYPROG(1,2,3,"hi").  // prints "1, 2, 3, hi".
+    runpath(MYPROG,1,2,3,"hi").  // also prints "1, 2, 3, hi".

 Whenever arguments are missing, the system always makes up the difference by using defaults for the lastmost parameters until the correct number have been padded.
 (So for example, if you call MYFUNC() above with 3 arguments, it's the last argument, P4, that gets defaulted, but P3 does not.
 But if you call it with 2 arguments, both P4 and P3 get defaulted.)